3 min readThe Sale Process

 If your venue only functions when you're there, buyers discount it.

-**One of the highest-return things you can do, years before selling, is build up a General Manager or Operations Manager who can run the business without you.** That person is worth real money in a transaction.
-Buyer will often want to retain that person with clear certainty.
+One of the highest-return moves you can make, years before selling, is building up a GM or operations manager who can run the business without you.
+That person is worth real money in a transaction, and most buyers will want certainty they're staying.

 Confusing Real Estate Value and Business Value